about Valerie Heidt

 The door shuts.
 It was worth a shot.

 BEHIND THE CURTAIN

 Valerie Heidt studied graduate screenwriting at UCLA School of TFT and received her BA in Journalism at the University of Oregon, graduating with an honorable mention.

 She worked as a senior creative executive at Gallagher Literary providing script coverage and story development.

-Valerie wrote several scripts, one of which has been optioned, before penning her debut novel, You Can Never Leave.
+Valerie has written several scripts, one of which has been optioned, before penning her novel, Hotel California.

-Valerie has been published in various travel magazines and newspaper headlines and has experience screenwriting, ghost-writing, and penning technical and educational materials for corporations.
+Her experience extends to publication in various travel magazines and newspaper headlines, as well as screenwriting, ghost-writing, penning and editing technical and educational materials for corporations.